riceissa/issarice.com/pages/having-ideas-that-are-lying-around.md

 Milton Friedman.
 *[Capitalism and Freedom: Fortieth Anniversary Edition](https://books.google.com/books?id=zHSv4OyuY1EC&lpg=PR14&dq=%22When%20that%20crisis%20occurs%2C%20the%20actions%20that%20are%20taken%20depend%20on%20the%20ideas%20that%20are%20lying%20around.%22&pg=PR14#v=onepage&q=%22When%20that%20crisis%20occurs,%20the%20actions%20that%20are%20taken%20depend%20on%20the%20ideas%20that%20are%20lying%20around.%22&f=false)*.

-HT Vipul Naik for pointing me to this quote by Milton Friedman.

-See also [this post](https://www.facebook.com/groups/1520172064903930/permalink/1527384787515991/) by Vipul Naik on Libertarian Effective Altruists.
+The quote above by Milton Friedman was first brought to my attention by Vipul Naik, who [posted to the Libertarian Effective Altruists Facebook group the quote](https://www.facebook.com/groups/1520172064903930/permalink/1527384787515991/), and added:

 > I think one
 > of the goals of libertarian(-ish) policy advocacy, such as free trade,